sparsh-ai/recohut/docs/03-processing/lab-dbt-tickit/README.md

-# dbt Redshift TICKIT

-> Building an ELT Pipeline with dbt and Amazon Redshift
+# Lab: Building an ELT Pipeline with dbt and Amazon Redshift on TICKIT data

 ## Objective